-Blake Shelton Says Jennifer Hudson Is ‘Sneaky’ On ‘The Voice’, Says Coaches Can ‘Kiss My Butt’
+Blake Shelton Says Jennifer Hudson Is ‘Sneaky’ On ‘The Voice,’ Says Coaches Can ‘Kiss My Butt’

 “I don’t know that there’s ever been a person that’s been a coach on this show that’s more excited about being a coach on this show than [her] and it shows,” he added of the mom of two.

-The singer’s latest confessions about his fellow The Voice coaches come shortly after Blake admitted that they can all “kiss [his] butt” while revealing what he thinks makes the NBC series standout from other shows of its kind.
+The singer’s latest confessions about his fellow The Voice coaches come shortly after Blake admitted that they can all “kiss [his] butt” while revealing what he thinks makes the NBC series stand out from other shows of its kind.

 Blake made the remark about his co-coaches on Season 15 to Hollywood Outbreak after admitting that he thinks the show’s big draw is that all the cutthroat competition is between the superstar coaches and not between the contestants.

-“The only real cutthroat things that are going on are things that are going on between the coaches,” he shared when asked about why he thinks the series keeps drawing viewers back in in their millions season after season, adding that the coaches are all rooting for the talent no matter what their team and are all supportive of the contestants.
+“The only real cutthroat things that are going on are things that are going on between the coaches,” he shared when asked about why he thinks the series keeps drawing viewers back in the millions season after season, adding that the coaches are all rooting for the talent no matter what their team and are all supportive of the contestants.

 Adding that “that’s what it’s all about” for him, Shelton then quipped, “as far as the other coaches go, you know, they can kiss my butt.
 I don’t care, and I think that’s what people like about the show.”

-The Voice Season 15, with Blake Shelton, Adam Levine, Kelly Clarkson, and Jennifer Hudson airs on NBC on Monday and Tuesday nights.
+The Voice Season 15, with Blake Shelton, Adam Levine, Kelly Clarkson, and Jennifer Hudson, airs on NBC on Monday and Tuesday nights.